oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 The authorization grant is a JWT bearer token, which the client uses to request an access token as described in the JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7523}}.
 For the purpose of this specification the following descriptions apply:

 {:vspace}
-grant_type
+"grant_type"
 : REQUIRED.
 As defined in Section 2.1 of {{RFC7523}} the value `urn:ietf:params:oauth:grant-type:jwt-bearer` indicates the request is a JWT bearer assertion authorization grant.

-assertion
+"assertion"
 : REQUIRED.
 Authorization grant returned by the token exchange (`access_token` response).

-scope
+"scope"
 : OPTIONAL.

-The client MAY indicate the audience it is trying to access through the `scope` parameter or the `resource` parameter defined in {{RFC8707}}.
+The client MAY indicate the audience it is trying to access through the "scope" parameter or the "resource" parameter defined in {{RFC8707}}.

 ### Processing rules